potassco/coom-suite/docs/reference/index.md

 ## What’s Inside

-- **API Documentation:** Comprehensive details on general classes.
+- **Problem Specifications:** Detailed description and definitions of the problem.
+- **COOM Documentation:** Overview over the COOM language and the fragments used in our system.
 - **ASP Encodings:** Explore the encodings used in our system.
-- **Problem Specifications:** Detailed description and definitions of the problem.
+- **Source Code Reference:** Comprehensive details on the Python source code.

 <!-- - **Advanced Topics:** Gain insights into complex use cases and integrations. -->